 While isolated, they are within sight, in most circumstances, of other crofting cottages and even villages.
 Their cycle of daily life is very much keyed to the extremes of seasons in the north, with very long summer days and winter days that can be no more than twilight from dawn to dusk.
 Cottages and most outbuildings are small for easy heating and maintenance, and because the north of Scotland and the islands have almost no available timber.
 The sprawling log house and high gabled barn are unthinkable; our western standards for prosperous farming are particularly foreign to the crofting life.
 No one crofter is likely to have control of more than a few hectares of land, nor will they be likely to build a modern style American home on their croft.
 Hundreds of head of sheep or cattle could not thrive on their limited holdings or on the sparse mountainside forage of the commons.

 In very few places are animals still turned out to range in North America.
 They are more likely held in fenced lots and pastures.
-And while in Britain the free ranging animal has right of way on a road, in most of North America it is the liability of the animal’s owner if it breaks loose and wanders into a roadway.
+And while in Britain the free-ranging animal has right of way on a road, in most of North America it is the liability of the animal’s owner if it breaks loose and wanders into a roadway.
 This is a major change in point of view over the last three hundred years.
 In the early days of America, the British custom prevailed of letting animals forage.
-Houses, yards and garden were fenced in, not the animals.
+Houses, yards, and gardens were fenced in, not the animals.

 Homesteads in North America are reliant on either the tractor or the draft horse for power, while the crofter may use a much smaller tractor or even a pony in the daily farm work.
 Americans have access to fairly cheap hay and grain, and rich pasturage just about everywhere that cattle are kept, except parts of the west.
 Large herds, big animals, and less thrifty breed scan be kept and marketed.
 The crofter relies on the small, ancient, thrifty breeds of ancient lineage.
 The return per animal is smaller but the lower feed demands mean better economy.
 The main problem crofters seem to have is that feed costs plus butchering costs plus transportation costs are higher in Europe than in America, cutting into their profit margins even on the thriftier animals.
 The isolation of the crofts leads to problems with moving either live animals to an abattoir or prepared carcasses to market.